 - The roof deck is sagging.
 Visually inspect your roof for any sagging areas.
 If large sections of your roof are sagging, then odds are you need to replace your roof as soon as you can.

 - Your roof has reached the end of its lifespan.
 Once your roof has reached a certain age, it becomes more susceptible to damage.
 Generally speaking, most roofs need to be replaced once they reach the 20 to 25-year mark.

 Do You Know the Condition of Your Roof?

 All roofs degrade over time.
 Unfortunately, most homeowners don’t notice the early signs of roof damage.
 This guide will provide you with the proper understanding of the types of roofing materials, signs of wear, and cost involved.
 Don’t miss out!

 How to Extend the Life of Your Roof

 Because replacing your roof can be quite a hassle (not to mention expensive), you should do everything that you can do to keep it in good shape and to extend its life for as long as possible.
 The following are some basic maintenance tips that will help you keep your roof in good condition:

 Pay attention to your roof’s condition.
-Look for signs of repair on a regular basis, especially following severe storms.
-The moment you notice any problems, schedule an inspection with a roofer to make the necessary repairs as quickly as possible.
+Look for signs of roofing damage on a regular basis, especially following severe storms.
+The moment you notice any problems, schedule roofing inspection to make note of any roofing repairs you need and have your roofing contractor make the repairs as quickly as possible.